MMIV-ML/fastMONAI/research/endometrial_cancer/README.md

 The predicted maske will be stored in folder `ec_pred` in the `src` folder.

 ## Results for VIBE
-The box plot of the predictions on the validation set:
+Note that our results are not directly comparable with the results reported in [study](https://link.springer.com/content/pdf/10.1038/s41598-020-80068-9.pdf), as we opted to use the test set for validation to allocate more data to training.
+Unlike the approach detailed in the study, we refrained from post-processing steps, such as retaining only the largest object.
+Our analysis indicated that this method could occasionally eliminate the tumor.
+As a reference, we've included the "n_components" column.
+Below is the box plot showcasing predictions on the validation set:
 ![](figs/vibe_boxplot.png)

 The results from the validation set are also presented in the table below: